 1. As you were

-Much like the British phrase “carry on,” “as you were” is a command given by an officer after a room has come to attention for their entrance.
-It signals that airmen have permission to continue with their work.
+Much like the British phrase "carry on," "as you were" is a command given by an officer after a room has come to attention for their entrance.
+It signals that service members have permission to continue with their work.

 Example: "As you were, Cadets—I'm just passing through."

 Someone with no military bearing who is messy is said to be "ate-up."
 Related nicknames include: chopped up, chewed up, Chewie, and Chewbacca.

 Example: "Can you believe he's wearing tennis shoes with his uniform; how ate-up is that?"

 When an instructor breaks something down "Barney style" for the group, it's explained as if it were to a child, just like the big purple dinosaur would do on the children's television show Barney & Friends.

 Example: "What do you mean you don't know how; do I need to break this down Barney style?"